Series: Standalone

 A dark Journey into

-is an interesting and thought provoking read for anyone who has questioned urges and desires familiar to us all.
+the light is an interesting and thought provoking read for anyone who has questioned urges and desires familiar to us all.
 I spent sixty years of my life in “limbo” trying to understand what was driving me to explore every fantasy I could find.
 We all enjoy sex but the book provides interesting insights into the workings of the mind of a sex addict.
 We are much more than what we feel,

 and less than what we think.
 This book explores what is possible when we find balance between the two.
 This is not a story of finding redemption through “finding God”.
 It’s simply the story of finding myself.